 In addition to TRC research, the Lab conducts industry and government-sponsored projects.

-The Turbo Lab produces engineers ready to work by offering undergraduate and graduate engineering education through Texas A&M’s Department of Mechanical Engineering.
+The Turbo Lab produces engineers ready to work by offering undergraduate and graduate engineering education through Texas A&M’s J. Mike Walker ’66 Department of Mechanical Engineering.
 The Turbomachinery Research Consortium blends the Turbo Lab’s impact areas of education and research by teaming graduate students with industry to find solutions to real-world problems.
 Turbo Lab students are highly sought after for industry positions upon graduation.

 WORKFORCE DEVELOPMENT (Symposia & Short Courses)

 The Turbo Lab impacts the turbomachinery industry by providing a platform for the continuous exchange of ideas among working professionals.
-These platforms include the annual Turbomachinery & Pump Symposia (TPS) in Houston, the biennial Asia Turbomachinery & Pump Symposium (ATPS) in Singapore, and various short courses held throughout the year.
+These platforms include the annual Turbomachinery & Pump Symposia (TPS) in Houston, the biennial Asia Turbomachinery & Pump Symposium (ATPS) in Southeast Asia, and various extended short courses held throughout the year.